Peter Spinda, Realities of Business

 Why do you never hear this at the front door of an investment bank?
 “Yoo-hoo … anybody home?
 I was in the area, thought I’d pop in for a quick cuppa!”

-In our recent Performance, Productivity and Profit webinar (replay online), performance guru Andrew May cited findings that the average worker is interrupted every three-and-a-half minutes, and that the maximum period of uninterrupted time throughout the day was just 11 minutes!
+In a past webinar, performance guru Andrew May cited findings that the average worker is interrupted every three-and-a-half minutes, and that the maximum period of uninterrupted time throughout the day was just 11 minutes!

 While the biggest culprits are email and smartphones, those of us working from a home office face an additional layer of interruptions and distractions.
 Four examples are: